Podgorica Gay Travel

 Bus travelers departing Podgorica should make sure to print out your bus tickets in advance of going to the station.
 Even though bus ticket reservations say to print the ticket, I rarely find myself actually doing so.

 Taxi Cabs in Podgorica

 Ordering a taxi in Podgorica is actually very difficult.
 You may need to ask your host or hotel concierge to book a taxi, should you need one.
-This is one benefit of staying in an Airbnb in Podgorica.
+This is one benefit of staying in an apartment rental in Podgorica.

 Try to keep your taxi fare in a separate pocket so you don’t flash a wad of money.
 I say this just because it may be a little uncomfortable to be clocked as having tons of cash on you if alone in a city with few tourists.

 Montenegro Gay Rights

 Montenegro has many protections for LGBT individuals in place.
 Workplace anti-discrimination on the basis of sexual orientation and laws prohibiting hate speech help to protect gay people.

 Although some protections are in effect for gay citizens, a pervasive anti-gay sentiment is deeply ingrained in Montenegrin society.
 For this reason, most gay people in Montenegro keep their sexuality to themselves, dealing with this struggle in various ways.